Selvam-T/POS/Project/README.md

 - Global QSS stylesheet for consistent theming
 - Responsive em-based sizing
 - Modal vegetable weight input dialog
- - Manual entry dialog for unknown products
+ - Manual entry dialog (opened only from its button)
  - Right-side icon-only menu with tooltips and modal placeholders
  - Header layout: Date (left), Company (center), Day+Time (right as a single label)

 ✅ **Barcode Scanner**
 - Event-driven scanner integration using `pynput`
 - Distinguishes scanner input from manual typing by timing
-- On scan: adds to sales table if found; otherwise opens Manual Entry dialog
+- On scan: adds to sales table if found
+- If not found while in Sales frame: opens Product Management in ADD mode with the scanned code prefilled
+- If Product Management dialog is open: scans fill the Product Code field (no Manual Entry)

 ✅ **Error Handling**
 - Status bar notifications for invalid products